Skip to Content

 Your doctor may ask you to keep a record of your child's

 physical exam.
-The record should include the following information.
+It's a good idea to include the following information.

-how to best advise you on how to manage your child's difficult behavior.
+advise you on how to manage your child's behavior.

-If temper tantrums frequently last longer than 15 minutes or occur
+exams or tests if your child often has temper tantrums that last longer than 15 minutes or occur

 Susan C. Kim, MD - Pediatrics & Thomas Emmett Francoeur, MD, MDCM, CSPQ, FRCPC - Pediatrics